 The most useful test is a thorough history with the caregiver and their childcare/school provider.
 When unsure regarding diagnosis, referral to specifically trained personnel is encouraged due to the inherent stigma associated with the lifelong diagnosis of autism.

 After meeting with Charlie and his family multiple times and getting further history from his daycare, you determine that Charlie does indeed have autism.
-You remember that early intervention programs have been shown to improve overall outcome but aren’t sure where to start
+You remember that early intervention programs have been shown to improve overall outcomes but aren’t sure where to start.

 Autism is a clinical diagnosis; medical investigations may be used to identify causal conditions or known complications/associations.